slateci/slateci.github.io/technology/index.md

 <div class="right-image">
 	<div class="tech-paragraph">
 		<p><a href="https://kubernetes.io/">Kubernetes</a> facilitates the underlying container orchestration done by SLATE.
 Kubernetes, sometimes abbreviated K8s, is the open-source leader in deployment, management, and automation of containers.
 Kubernetes abstracts container workloads into deployments and services that can be connected using a simple internal networking model.
-The SLATE client provides granular secure access to the Kubernetes control plane, and allows you to manage multiple geographically disparate clusters at once.</p>
+The SLATE client provides granular secure access to the Kubernetes control plane, and allows the management of multiple geographically disparate clusters at once.</p>
 	</div>
 	<div class="logo-image"><img src="/img/Kubernetes-logo.png" /></div>
 </div>